 Using state-of-the-art orthopedic techniques and technology, we surgically treat injury and disease of the musculoskeletal system, which includes the bones, joints, ligaments, muscles and tendons of the body.
-Our team of specialists aims to enhance the quality of life of pets and their owners by easing pain, restoring function and stability, and improving range of motion.
+Our team of vet orthopedic surgeons aims to enhance the quality of life of pets and their owners by easing pain, restoring function and stability, and improving range of motion.

 We partner with the hospital’s orthopedic medicine and mobility service to develop the best treatment plan for your pet.
 Learn more about non-surgical and rehabilitative options for musculoskeletal issues.